Finding Nemo: Animation

 To ensure that the movements of the fish in the film were believable, the animators took a crash course in fish biology and oceanography.
 They visited aquariums, went diving in Hawaii, and received in-house lectures from an ichthyologist.
 As a result, Pixar's animator for Dory, Gini Cruz Santos, integrated "the fish movement, human movement, and facial expressions to make them look and feel like real characters."
 Production designer Ralph Eggleston created pastel drawings to give the lighting crew led by Sharon Calahan ideas of how every scene in the film should be lit.

-The Great white shark, Bruce, is in reference to the animatronic shark used in the Universal film Jaws.
+The great white shark, Bruce, is in reference to the animatronic shark used in the Universal film Jaws (1975).
 The shark they had used on set was nicknamed "Bruce" after Bruce Ramer, who was Steven Spielberg's lawyer.
-The line "Here's Brucey!" is a reference to the Jack Nicholson line from the 1980 horror film, The Shining.
-Additionally, the music that plays for the dentist's niece Darla is the theme music from the 1960 Alfred Hitchcock film, Psycho.
+The line "Here's Brucey!" is a reference to the line "Here's Johnny!" from the 1980 horror film, The Shining, where it's spoken by Jack Nicholson's character Jack Torrance.
+Additionally, the music that plays for the dentist's niece Darla is Bernard Herrmann's theme music from the 1960 Alfred Hitchcock film, Psycho.
+The seagulls in the film were modeled after Feathers McGraw in the 1993 Wallace & Gromit short film, The Wrong Trousers.

 The film was dedicated to Glenn McQueen, a Pixar animator who died of melanoma in October 2002.
 Finding Nemo shares many plot elements with Pierrot the Clownfish, a children's book published in 2002, but allegedly conceived in 1995.
 The author, Franck Le Calvez, sued Disney for infringement of his intellectual rights and to bar Finding Nemo merchandise in France.
 The judge ruled against him, citing the color differences between Pierrot and Nemo.

 Localization

 Patrick Stump performed a Navajo version of the end-credits song Beyond the Sea.

-In 2016, Disney Character Voices International's senior vice president Rick Dempsey, in collaboration with the Navajo Nation Museum, created a Navajo dubbing of the movie titled Nemo Há’déést’íí which was released in theaters March 18–24 of the same year.
+In 2016, Disney Character Voices International's senior vice president Rick Dempsey, in collaboration with the Navajo Nation Museum, created a Navajo dubbing of the movie titled Nemo Há'déést'íí which was released in theaters March 18–24 of the same year.
 The project was thought as a means to preserve Navajo language, teaching the language to kids through a Disney movie.
 The studio held auditions on the reservation, but finding an age-appropriate native speaker to voice Nemo was hard, Dempsey said, as the majority of native Navajo speakers are over 40 years old.
 The end credits version of the song "Beyond the Sea", covered in the English version by Robbie Williams, was also adapted into Navajo, with Fall Out Boy's lead singer Patrick Stump performing it.
 In 2016, Finding Nemo was the second movie to receive a dub in Navajo, after Star Wars.